thexhr/isscrolls/README.md

 All commands including their usage patterns are described in the [man page](https://xosc.org/isscrolls.html).

+If you're using isscrolls with a braille display, use the -b Option to suppress the banner on startup.

 ## FAQ

 **isscrolls doesn't support all possible Ironsworn moves yet.** Yes, I know and sometimes this is intentional.
 I usually implement moves as soon as I miss one during my own solo-player campaign.